Multimedia Artist | 3D Modeling and Animation

 This animation was created in collaboration with Álvaro Miranda.

-Exposition in the Bang Awards Animation Festival, Torres Vedras, CAC - 2024 BANG AWARDS PROGRAM
+Exposition in the Bang Awards Animation Festival 2024, Torres Vedras, CAC

 The story takes place during one of the routine days of Mei, a young woman tormented by recurring dreams of a mysterious box adorned with a lotus flower.
 When the box begins to appear in her real life, Mei embarks on a journey of self-discovery to uncover its secrets and confront repressed memories.